A rounded shrub that grows to about 1.5 to 2 metres high, with a similar spread.

 My plants are growing in a thin layer of topsoil over a clay sub soil in a well drained position and receive some additional watering in dry spells.
 They are very hardy and grow best in a position that does not receive full sun and prefer dappled light or shade.
 The only maintenance required is to give them a good pruning after each flowering to keep them compact and promote better flowering next season.
 I remove a third of the new growth.

-This is plant that will grow in shade.
+This is a plant that will grow in shade.
 I made the mistake once of planting one in a position that receives morning dappled shade and full afternoon sun.
 This caused new sappy growth to wilt.
-When the sun goes off the plant it recovers and still flowers spectacularly.
+When the sun leaves the plant, it recovers and still flowers spectacularly.

 Some Prostantheas have a short flowering time.
 However, I find that this species flowers for me for well over a month in early Spring.
-They are reportedly frost resistant and are a favourite plant on the west coast of USA.
+They are reportedly frost resistant and are a favourite plant on the west coast of USA as well as England.

 Prostanthera phylicifolia is stunning in flower as the pale violet/purple flowers contrast beautifully with the small dark green aromatic leaves.